 Dynamic DNS (DDNS or DynDNS) is a method of automatically updating a name server in the Domain Name System (DNS), often in Not Real Time, with the active DDNS configuration of its configured hostnames, addresses or other information.
 The term is used to describe two different concepts.

 System monitoring

 20 Command Line Tools to Monitor Linux Performance

 BY RAVI SAIVE LAST UPDATED: JANUARY 3, 2015

+Download Your Free eBooks NOW - 10 Free Linux eBooks for Administrators | 4 Free Shell Scripting eBooks